-- 37.7 Recall to Work when not On Call - (a) An Employee who is not required to be on call and who is recalled to work after leaving the Employer's premises will be paid for a minimum of four hours work at the appropriate overtime rate. - (b) The time spent travelling to and from the place of duty will be deemed to be time worked.
-Except that, where an Employee is recalled within three hours of their rostered commencement time, and the Employee remains at work, only the time spent in travelling to work will be included with the actual time worked for the purposes of the overtime payment. - (c) An Employee who is recalled to work will not be obliged to work for four hours if the work for which the Employee was recalled is completed within a shorter period. - 37.8 Recall to Work Overtime (Home Care Classifications only)
+- 38.7 Recall to Work when not On Call - (a) An Employee who is not required to be on call and who is recalled to work after leaving the Employer's premises will be paid for a minimum of four hours work at the appropriate overtime rate. - (b) The time spent travelling to and from the place of duty will be deemed to be time worked.
+Except that, where an Employee is recalled within three hours of their rostered commencement time, and the Employee remains at work, only the time spent in travelling to work will be included with the actual time worked for the purposes of the overtime payment. - (c) An Employee who is recalled to work will not be obliged to work for four hours if the work for which the Employee was recalled is completed within a shorter period. - 38.8 Recall to Work Overtime (Home Care Classifications only)

-An Employee recalled to work overtime after leaving the Employer's or client's premises will be paid for a minimum of two hours' work at the appropriate rate for each time so recalled.
+An Employee recalled to work overtime after leaving the Employer's or client's premises and requested by their Employer to attend a workplace in order to perform such overtime work will be paid for a minimum of two hours' work at the appropriate rate for each time so recalled.
 If the work required is completed in less than two hours the Employee will be released from duty.

-38. Shiftwork
+39. Shiftwork

-- 38.1 Shift Penalties (Aged Care and Nursing Classifications only) - (a) Employees working afternoon or night shift shall be paid the following percentages in addition to their ordinary rate, for such shift.
+- 39.1 Shift Penalties (Aged Care and Nursing Classifications only) - (a) Employees working afternoon or night shift shall be paid the following percentages in addition to their ordinary rate, for such shift.
 Provided that Employees who work less than 38 hours per week will only be entitled to the additional rates where their shifts commence prior to 6.00am or finish subsequent to 6.00pm.

-Shift Full-time/Part-time Employee Casual Employee Afternoon shift commencing after 10:00 a.m. and before 1:00 p.m 10% 35% Afternoon shift commencing at or after 1:00 p.m. and before 4:00 p.m 12.5% 37.5% Night shift commencing at or after 4:00 p.m. and before 4:00 a.m 15% 40% Night shift commencing at or after 4:00 a.m. and before 6:00 a.m 10% 35%
+Shift Full-time/Part-time Employee Casual Employee Afternoon shift commencing at or after 10:00 a.m. and before 1:00 p.m 10% 35% Afternoon shift commencing at or after 1:00 p.m. and before 4:00 p.m.
+12.5% 37.5% Night shift commencing at or after 4:00 p.m. and before 4:00 a.m 15% 40% Night shift commencing at or after 4:00 a.m. and before 6:00 a.m 10% 35%

-- (b) The shift penalties prescribed in this clause will not apply to shiftwork performed by an Employee on Saturday, Sunday or public holiday where the extra payment prescribed by clause 35 Saturday and Sunday Work and clause 42 Public Holidays applies. - (c) The rates for casual Employees in clause 38.1(a) are in substitution for and not cumulative upon the casual loading prescribed in clause 12.5(b). - (d) The provisions of this clause 38.1 will not apply to Registered nurse levels 4 and 5. - 38.2 Shiftwork (Home Care Classifications only) - (a) Definitions: - (i) Afternoon shift means any shift which finishes after 8.00 pm and at or before 12 midnight Monday to Friday. - (ii) Night shift means any shift which finishes after 12 midnight or commences before 6.00 am Monday to Friday. - (iii) A public holiday shift means any time worked between midnight on the night prior to the public holiday and midnight of the public holiday.

-(b) Following the shift work definitions at clause 38.2(a) above, the following shift penalties apply:
+- (b) The shift penalties prescribed in this clause will not apply to shiftwork performed by an Employee on Saturday, Sunday or public holiday where the extra payment prescribed by clause 36 Saturday and Sunday Work and clause 44 Public Holidays applies. - (c) The rates for casual Employees in clause 39.1(a) are in substitution for and not cumulative upon the casual loading prescribed in clause 12.6(b). - (d) The provisions of this clause 39.1 will not apply to Registered Nurse Levels 4 and 5. - 39.2 Shiftwork (Home Care Classifications only) - (a) Definitions: - (i) Afternoon shift means any shift which finishes after 8.00 pm and at or before 12 midnight Monday to Friday. - (ii) Night shift means any shift which finishes after 12 midnight or commences before 6.00 am Monday to Friday. - (iii) A public holiday shift means any time worked between midnight on the night prior to the public holiday and midnight of the public holiday. - (b) Following the shift work definitions at clause 39.2(a) above, the following shift penalties apply: